 - viii.
 All oral/practical assessment is to be submitted to the teacher during the lesson on the due date.
 Students may also need to submit documentation for this task and the teacher will clarify if this needs to be submitted via the Assessment Portal. - ix.
-Students in Years 7-9 who are absent on the day of the assessment for any reason will be supported by their teacher to complete the assessment at a later date. - x.
-Student in Years 10-12 are required to contact their teacher as soon as practical and to submit an application an Assessment Adjustment (yr10) or AARA (yr11/12).
+Students who are unavoidably absent from school on the day of their assessment, are required to contact their teacher as soon as practical and to submit an application an Assessment Adjustment (7-10) or AARA (yr11/12).
 This is in addition to the parent contacting the school to advise of the absence.